Forget the new Nano, or the reinvention of the LP record,

 Previously, moving iTunes music around has required a separate application, such as Senuti.

-iTunes’ new Home Sharing allows up to five PCs to share their music libraries as their owner desires.
+Home Sharing allows up to five PCs to share their music libraries as their owner desires.
 My huge library of old-time radio programs can now live on my largest hard drive and get copied to and from my laptop, as I desire.
 Likewise your music collection,

 New purchases can also be automatically copied across multiple machines, solving the challenge of needing to make all your iTunes buys on a single piece of hardware.